darrenortiz77/cane/README.md

 ## Features and notes

 - I added a footer.
 Felt like it could use one.
-- The stickiness of nav does not use a scroll listener, but rather a more-performant `IntersectionObserver`
+- The stickiness of the nav does not use a scroll listener, but rather a more-performant `IntersectionObserver`
 - I wasn't sure if those cards at the bottom should've been links or not.
 - I have a grid-overlay in there to make sure everything's lining up correcly.
 You can view it by either:
   - a) inspect the DOM for an element with a CSS class of `grid-guide`.
 Disable the `display: none;`. or...